louane20/Bandit-WriteUp/README.md

 <p align="center">
  <img src="https://user-images.githubusercontent.com/53615807/101657981-94eb1e80-3a55-11eb-91c5-55e1a1c93545.png" width="500" align="center">
 </p>
-In this repo I'll post write-ups to solve and explain the levels of Bandit, avaiable at https://overthewire.org/wargames/bandit/
+In this repo I'll post write-ups to solve and explain Bandit wargame, avaiable at https://overthewire.org/wargames/bandit/

 # What is OverTheWire?